Speaking from experience:

 She loves photography, music (a collector of vinyl), trying new foods, finding breathtaking views, all things Disney, exploring big cities, trying new coffee and tea spots, and traveling.
 Originally from Orlando, FL, Kate has resided in the Cincinnati area for over two years and lives with her husband.
 She is also a huge animal lover and has two loving dogs and three adorable cats.

-Kara is a recent graduate from the Industrial-Organizational Psychology Masters program at Xavier University.
-Her Master’s thesis focused on mothers in the workplace, particularly how the presence of family-oriented workplace practices impacts a mother’s career advancement potential.
+Kara is a 2018 graduate from the Industrial-Organizational Psychology Masters program at Xavier University.
+Her Master’s thesis focused on mothers in the workplace, particularly how the presence of family-oriented workplace practices impact a mother’s career advancement potential.
 Kara has a passion for gender equality in the workplace, which led her to Gild Collective.

-Currently, Kara is applying her degree working in Human Resources at Luxottica.
-Outside of work and school she enjoys golfing, tending to her flock of chickens, utilizing her green thumb, listening to 80’s-90’s country music, kayaking, and reading classic novels.
+Currently, Kara is an Implementation Consultant for a Cincinnati-based talent insights consulting firm.
+Prior to her current role, Kara worked in human resources at Luxottica and L3 Technologies and focused on organizational development initiatives and strategy.
+Outside of work and school she enjoys golfing, tending to her flock of chickens, utilizing her green thumb, listening to 80’s-90’s country music, kayaking, creating ceramic art, boxing, and reading classic novels.

 Advisory Board Member